Last Updated on June 29, 2021 by Henry John

 According to INRIX, Americans lost 97 hours in congestion, which costs the country $87 billion annually in time, an average of $1,348 per driver.

 Time is money.

-If we cast our eyes on specific cities, the number are even more alarming.
+If we cast our eyes on specific cities, the number is even more alarming.

-The researchers found that self-driving cars can control traffic flow by dissipating the stop-and-go waves accustomed with human driving in congestion.
+The researchers found that self-driving cars can control traffic flow by dissipating the stop-and-go waves accustomed to human driving in congestion.

 Arguably, self-driving cars can control traffic flow far better, and if most cars on the road are self-driving, they will reduce traffic congestion significantly.